-"The excavations which they're doing now are the biggest in at least 50 years," says Stephen Kay, Archaeology Officer at the British School of Rome, who oversaw a dig on the site from 2015-17.
+“The excavations which they’re doing now are the biggest in at least 50 years,” says Stephen Kay, Archaeology Officer at the British School of Rome, who oversaw a dig on the site from 2015 to 2017.

 Swathes of the city still underground

-Visitors to Pompeii -- one of Italy's top tourist attractions -- often remark on its sprawling size.
+Visitors to Pompeii – one of the top tourist attractions in Italy – often remark on its sprawling size.
 The ancient city is large enough to get lost in; certainly large enough that taking a tour is the best way to see it.
-"It's difficult to imagine how big Pompeii is, even for people who know a bit about it", says Naples-based tour guide Fiorella Squillante.
+“It’s difficult to imagine how big Pompeii is, even for people who know a bit about it”, says Naples-based tour guide Fiorella Squillante.

 Before then, modern excavations had been revisiting buildings and areas that had already been excavated in the past.